alphagov/pay-connector/README.md

 ```

-The command to run the integration tests is:
+The command to run all the tests is:

 ```
     mvn test